ktenczar-18/MTA-ML-Analysis/README.md

 total_apt - The total number of estimated additional time in minutes (above scheduled time) customers wait for their train, reported each month and on each line

-toal_att - The total number of average additional time in minutes (above scheduled time) customers spend onboard a train, reported each month and on each line.
+total_att - The total number of average additional time in minutes (above scheduled time) customers spend onboard a train, reported each month and on each line.

 over_five_mins - The estimated total number of customers whose journeys are not completed within 5 minutes of the  scheduled time, reported each month and on each line.